orcasound/orcanode/README.md

 * NODE_NAME should indicate your device and it's location, ideally in the form `device_location` (e.g. we call our Raspberry Pi staging device in Seattle `rpi_seattle`.
 * NODE_TYPE determines what audio data formats will be generated and transferred to their respective AWS buckets.
 * AUDIO_HW_ID is the card, device providing the audio data.
+Note: you can find your sound device by using the command "arecord -l".
+It's preferred to use the logical name i.e. pisound, USB, etc, instead of the "0,0" or "1,0" format which can change on reboots.
 * CHANNELS indicates the number of audio channels to expect (1 or 2).
 * FLAC_DURATION is the amount of seconds you want in each archived lossless file.
 * SEGMENT_DURATION is the amount of seconds you want in each streamed lossy segment.

 ## Running local tests

-In the repository directory (where you also put your .env file) run `docker-compose up -d`.
+In the repository directory (where you also put your .env file) first copy the compose file you want to docker-compose.yml.
+For example if you are raspberry pi and you want to use the prebuilt image then copy docker-compose.rpi-pull.yml to docker-compose.
+Then run `docker-compose up -d`.
 Watch what happens using `htop`.
 If you want to verify files are being written to /tmp or /mnt directories, get the name of your streaming service using `docker-compose ps` (in this case `orcanode_streaming_1`) and then do `docker exec -it orcanode_streaming_1 /bin/bash` to get a bash shell within the running container.

 ### Running an end-to-end test